-(68) a.
+(47) a.
 Context: The teacher has bought a new book for the class and everyone takes turns reading it.
 You want to know who already read it and you ask:

-'''

-Mach ix-awt-an [ ch'anh libro ix-s-man (ix) ]? who pfv-read-af clf book pfv-A3-buy clf.fem 'Who; read the book that she; bought?'
+Mach ix-awt-an [ch'anh libro ix-s-man (ix)]? who PFV-read-AF CLF book PFV-A3-buy CLF.FEM b.

-'''

-b.
 Context: The class has gone on a trip to the bookstore, and every girl gets to buy one book.
 They go back to school and everyone takes out their new book to read.
 You ask: